maryannintech/maryannintech/README.md

 🟠 - Haven't started | 🔵 - In progress

 - 🟠 **Skill Garden** — A self-coaching web app to help you track what you want to learn.
 Built with Vanilla JS.
-- 🔵 **Dynamic Guestbook** — A simple web application where visitors can submit their name and message, which are then stored and displayed dynamically.
-Built with PHP, HTML, and CSS